CodemasonHQ/docs/architecture.md

 Applications on Codemason are normal Docker applications, we just abstract away a lot of the tedious work that goes into running and managing them.
 Our focus has been to make sure that anyone can use Codemason even without experience using Docker before.

-<a name="environments"></a>
+<a name="teams"></a>
-## What are Environments?
+## What is a Team?
-An environment is a logical way to group certain things together and keep other things separate.
-Typically environments are used to enforce separation between development, staging and production.
-Inside an environment you can create, run and manage your applications.
+A team is a logical way to group certain things together and keep other things separate.
+Typically teams are used to enforce strong separation between projects.
+Inside an team you can create, run and manage your applications.

-All servers, applications and services are belong to their environment.
-Multiple servers can be added to the same environment to form a cluster.
+All servers, applications and services are belong to a team.
+Multiple servers can be added to the same team to form a cluster.
 This allows you to pool the resources of multiple servers to create a setup that's more resistant to failure.
 Once you're running a cluster, Codemason will orchestrate what gets run where for you automatically.

 <a name="applications"></a>
 ## What is an Application?